EXPERT INSIGHTS featuring Ainslie Brosig

 October 17,2025

-While children’s museums, science centers, and playspaces are all about fun-filled learning, there’s one part that’s far less playful—figuring out how to fund it all.
-Between staffing, building costs, maintenance, and custom-fabricated exhibits, the financial side can quickly feel overwhelming.
-Whether you’re an emerging museum planning your first big project or a long-established institution launching a new gallery, fundraising comes with its own unique challenges.
+Running a children's museum can be exhilarating—until you realise you need money.
+All of the wonder, discovery, and magical “aha!” moments can quickly become deflated once dollars and costs start being assigned.
+Between staffing, building maintenance, and custom galleries, the financial side can quickly feel overwhelming.
+Whether you're an emerging museum planning your first big project or a long-established institution launching a new gallery, fundraising comes with its own unique challenges.

 To dig into some real-world strategies, we spoke with Ainslie Brosig, Executive Director of the expERIEnce Children’s Museum in Erie, Pennsylvania.
 Ainslie has spent years cultivating partnerships, transforming her museum’s reputation, and building lasting community support.
 Her insights reveal how creativity, persistence, and a personal touch can turn fundraising into a rewarding part of the process.

 Once you’ve secured an audience with a potential sponsor, the goal shifts to relationship-building.
 Ainslie believes in a direct and authentic approach.
 “I genuinely want them to come see the museum and I genuinely want them to see why they should support it.
-And, you know, I want them to see what we do.
-And if it's not a good fit, that's fine too.
-But I want them to at least be exposed to the opportunity.”
+I want them to see what we do and if it's not a good fit, that's fine too, but I want them to at least be exposed to the opportunity.”

 That honesty resonates.
 She avoids anything that feels like a sales pitch, focusing instead on showing donors how their support fits within the museum’s mission.
 For many companies, sponsorships are part of their community outreach or marketing strategy—an opportunity to connect with families, boost visibility, and show civic pride.
 Employees often take pride knowing their workplace is helping create joyful, educational experiences for local children.